 Micro-greens, lettuces and herbs are grown in our on-site greenhouse.

 We make all breads, cheeses, jams, preserves and pickled dishes in-house.

 All drinking and cooking water within and used by the restaurant is run through a reverse osmosis system.

-While we do not have to-go bags, we do offer a reusable, washable paper bag for a donation to the Plastic Ocean Project.
+We have paper to-go bags, but we also offer a reusable, washable paper bag for a donation to the Plastic Ocean Project.

 We compost all of our food waste.

 We offer an extensive non-alcoholic menu.
 Just as there is a sustainable way to eat, there is a sustainable way to drink that offers all of the flavor and complexity of any other cocktail.

 Many bar syrups and garnishes are made in house.

 Our shrubs are made locally by Pomona Shrub Co.